Chicago Closing Cost Calculator: Estimate What You May Net

 Understanding Your Home Sale Calculator Results

-A home sale calculator helps you project your net proceeds by subtracting all costs from your expected sale price.
+A home sale calculator helps you estimate your net proceeds by subtracting projected costs from your expected sale price.
 Here’s how to interpret and use the results effectively.

 Why Net Proceeds Matter More Than Sale Price